ocaml/dune/doc/dune-files.rst

 use_standard_c_and_cxx_flags
 ----------------------------

-Since Dune 2.8, it is possible to deactivate the systematic prepending of flags coming from ``ocamlc -config`` to the C compiler command line.
+Since Dune 2.8, it's possible to deactivate the systematic prepending of flags coming from ``ocamlc -config`` to the C compiler command line.
 This is done adding the following field to the ``dune-project`` file: